ddotta/awesome-polars/README.md

 - [polars-utils](https://github.com/junghoon-son/polars-utils) - Collection of utilities for data exploration and analysis with Polars DataFrames by [@junghoon-son](https://github.com/junghoon-son).
 - [polars-st](https://github.com/Oreilles/polars-st) - Polars plugin that provides spatial operations on Polars DataFrames, Series and Expressions by [@Oreilles](https://github.com/Oreilles).
 - [polars-pairing](https://github.com/apcamargo/polars-pairing) - Polars plugin that provides pairing functions that encode two natural numbers into a single natural number, by [@apcamargo](https://github.com/apcamargo).
+- [polars-bio](https://github.com/biodatageeks/polars-bio) - Polars plugin for large-scale genomic analyses which is easy to use and considerable faster and more scalabe than existing alternatives by [@biodatageeks](https://github.com/biodatageeks).

 ### Python